Crytochain/Crypto/README.md

 To use scs methods, need to enable the SCS RPC ports by:
 --rpc

-More information is in https://github.com/MOACChain/moac-core/wiki/Chain3.
+More information is in Chain3.md or [MOAC wiki](https://github.com/MOACChain/moac-core/wiki/Chain3).

 ## Installation